Tutorial Examples Structured Extraction Vector Search Embeddings Connectors ~7 min read

 CocoInsight showing chunking: scrubbed content split into structured chunks

-1. Per-chunk: embed, extract topics, and collector
+1. Per-chunk: embed, extract topics, and collect

 For each chunk, we generate an embedding vector (for semantic search) and extract topic tags (for structured filtering).
 Then collector.collect assembles a row combining the chunk’s text, embedding, and topics with the document-level metadata (CIK, filing date, form type) inherited from the parent document.
 This is how each chunk carries enough context for both search relevance and downstream filtering.